liyoumin/personalweb/content/teaching/python/index.md

 Machine learning application in agricultural economics became more and more popular.

-**You can find all my course-work related with AgEcon from below PDF**:

-url_pdf: "/personalweb/teaching/python/Math-econ-sta course description.pdf"

 ## Video

 Teach your course by sharing videos with your students.
 Choose from one of the following approaches: